SINTEF/rusty-promql-parser/README.md

 The advanced stochastic parrots were requested to import the test cases from the original Prometheus parser to ensure some compatibility.

 In addition to the unit tests, we run some AFL fuzzing to ensure robustness against malformed inputs.
-One crash was found and fixed during development.
-A number overflow panic when dealing with long durations and unit conversions.
+One crash was found and fixed during development: a number overflow panic when dealing with long durations and unit conversions.

-This is not perfect, but unit tests, fuzzing, nom combinators, and rust, should make this parser reasonably robust.
+This is not perfect, but unit tests, fuzzing, nom combinators, and Rust, should make this parser reasonably robust.

 ## Why?